tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/start-w-shell.md

 This information helps orient you to who you are (`username01`) and which computer you are currently on(`login-prod-02`).
 In this case, it is a server that is intended only for "login", no big programs should be run from this computer, but it is fine for practicing a few bash commands.

 !!! tip

-    The name of the computer you are on is important informatiom when troubleshooting the cluster. `login` machines will reject large commands and output an error.
-Make sure to switch machines before running jobs.
-This is explained in the HPC portion of the lesson.
     The `$` at the end of the line is where you start typing your commands.
 The `$` (on the Mac it is a `%`) is not part of the command.
     The outputs from commands will not have that piece of information or `$` at the beginning of the line.

+!!! tip

+    The name of the computer you are on is important informatiom when troubleshooting the cluster.
+    `login` machines will reject large commands and output an error.
+    Make sure to switch machines before running jobs.
+This is explained in the [HPC portion of the lesson](https://tuftsdatalab.github.io/tuftsWorkshops/hpc-user-guide/interactive-session/).

 Let's try some simple commands.